nrwl/nx/docs/shared/features/explore-graph.md

 Each project can be explored to view the different tasks which can be run.

 The projects in the workspace have dependencies between them and form a graph known as the **Project Graph**.
-Nx uses this project graph in many many ways to make informed decisions such which tasks to run, when the results of a task can be restored from cache, and much more.
+Nx uses this project graph in many ways to make informed decisions such as which tasks to run, when the results of a task can be restored from cache, and more.

 In addition to the project graph, Nx also runs your tasks as a **Task Graph**.
-This is a separate graph of tasks and their dependencies based on the project graph and determines the way in which the tasks are executed.
+This is a separate graph of tasks and their dependencies which is based on the project graph and determines the way in which the tasks are executed.

 Nx allows you to interactively explore your workspace through a UI which shows the information above.
 Using this tool is _vital_ to understanding both your workspace as well as how Nx behaves.

-This guide will teach you to use this tool to explore projects, the project graph, as well as task graphs for your workspace.
+This guide will teach you to use this tool to explore projects, the project graph, and the task graphs for your workspace.

 ## Explore Projects in your Workspace

 Projects in Nx are the different parts of the monorepo which can have tasks run for them.

-The best way to see what projects are in your workspace is to view the [Project Graph](#explore-the-project-graph) which will be covered in the next section.
+The best way to see what projects are in your workspace is to view the [project graph](#explore-the-project-graph) which will be covered in the next section.
-A simple way is to look at the **Projects** pane in Nx Console or run `nx show projects` to show show a list of projects in your terminal.
+Another way is to look at the **Projects** pane in [Nx Console](/features/integrate-with-ides) or run `nx show projects` to show a list of projects in your terminal.

-From the list, you can see more details about a specific project in Nx Console or by running `nx show project <project-name> --web` which will show something like the example below:
+You can see more details about a specific project in Nx Console or by running `nx show project <project-name> --web`.
+Both methods will show something like the example below:

 {% project-details  jsonFile="shared/concepts/myreactapp.json"%}
 {% /project-details %}

-The view will show a list of targets which can be [run by Nx](/features/run-tasks).
+The view shows a list of targets which can be [run by Nx](/features/run-tasks).
 Each target has different options which determine how Nx runs the task.

-From this view, you can view the project in the **Project Graph** as well as the tasks for the project in the **Task Graph**.

 ## Explore the Project Graph

 Nx understands the projects in your workspace as a graph and uses this understanding to behave intelligently.
-Exploring this graph visually is vital to understanding your code architecture as well as how Nx behaves.
+Exploring this graph visually is vital to understanding how your code is structured and how Nx behaves.
 It always stays up to date without having to actively maintain a document as it is [calculated by analyzing your source code](/concepts/more-concepts/how-project-graph-is-built#how-the-project-graph-is-built)

 ### Launching the Project Graph

-To launch the project graph visualization for your workspace, run:
+To launch the project graph visualization for your workspace, use [Nx Console](/features/integrate-with-ides) or run:

 ```shell
 npx nx graph